samuelemusiani/vezgammon/README.md

 swagger ui is accessible at [http://localhost:8080/swagger/index.html](http://localhost:8080/swagger/index.html) when server is started with `swagger = true` configuration

+## bgweb-api

+(bgweb-api)[https://github.com/foochu/bgweb-api] is a evalution engine for Backgammon moves. we use to
+- get a list of legal moves
+- creating game bots of various difficulties
+- analyze games

+the interface to this api is coded in bgweb go module

-## docker and docker compose problem
+## docker and docker compose problems

 - __requirements__
     - docker and docker compose installed (for debian `docker.io`, `docker-compose` packages)